BloomTech-Labs/ds/docs/planning.md

 ## Assess your data

 During the Planning phase, you are required to assess your data.
 What data do you have now?
-What data do you need, to solve the user problem?
+What data do you need, to solve the problem?
 What data can you get?

 You could make a table that looks something like this: